National frameworks to address hate crime in Belgium

 Hate crime capacity building

 Basic training for reference officers under COL 13/2013 (the joint circular for police forces and public prosecutors on the investigation and prosecution policy regarding discrimination and hate crimes) is provided regularly to new reference officers.
 It is updated according to the recommendations of the study of the National Institute of Criminalistics and Criminology on under-reporting and dismissal of discrimination offences (2020).
+This training is provided on a regular basis in co-operation with the equality body UNIA and the Institute for the Equality of Women and Men.

-A training session on "Diversity in the courtroom" provides an overview of how representations, prejudices and stereotypes can indirectly influence the judicial process.
+A training session on diversity in the courtroom provides an overview of how representations, prejudices and stereotypes can indirectly influence the judicial process.
 The training session has been organized since 2020 and is open to all interested judges.

 Belgian judicial trainees visit the Kazerne Dossin (Memorial, Museum and Documentation Centre on the Holocaust and Human Rights in Mechelen) together with judicial trainees from other EU Member States taking part in the AIAKOS programme (an exchange programme for judicial trainees in Europe).
 In Belgium, participation in the AIAKOS programme is obligatory for all judicial trainees.